 The Bank of England base rate influences all loan and mortgage interest rates in the UK.
 When the BoE decreases the bank rate, interest rates usually decrease as well.
-This means borrowing gets cheaper - but returns on savings will go down.
+This means borrowing gets cheaper - but returns on savings will go down as well.

 The base rate, sometimes known as the bank rate or interest rate, is the most important interest rate in the UK.

-Set by the Bank of England, the base rate influences the interest rates offered by other banks.
+Set by the Bank of England (BoE), the base rate influences the interest rates offered by other banks and building societies.
 If the base rate goes up, then most mortgage, loan, and savings rates will go up by a similar amount - and vice versa if it goes down.

-By changing the UK's base rate, the Bank of England can influence how Brits use their money - whether we're more inclined to spend money or save it.
+By changing the UK's base rate, the BoE can influence how Brits use their money - whether we're more inclined to spend money or save it.

 Generally, if the BoE reduces the base rate, it becomes cheaper to get a mortgage or loan, and you're more likely to buy a house or car.

-If the Bank of England base rate goes up, mortgage repayments and getting a loan becomes more expensive - but you'll earn more interest on your savings.
+If the base rate goes up, mortgage repayments and loan repayments become more expensive - but you'll earn more interest on your savings.

-If you currently have a fixed rate mortgage, changes to the base rate won't impact your monthly repayments.
+If you have a fixed rate mortgage, changes to the base rate won't impact your monthly repayments until the fixed rate period ends.
 When your initial term ends, though, you should consider remortgaging to another fixed rate mortgage deal.

-The current UK base rate is 0.1%.
-In unscheduled meeting on 19 March, decided to make a further cut to the base rate, marking the lowest it's ever been in UK history.
+The current base rate is 0.1% marking the lowest it's ever been in UK history.
+In an unscheduled meeting on 19 March 2020, the BoE decided to make a further cut to the base rate to counter the economic impact of the COVID-19 pandemic.

-Previously, the Bank of England monetary policy meeting met on 10 March and decided to cut it down to 0.25%.
+Previously, the BoE monetary policy meeting met on 10 March 2020 and decided to cut it down to 0.25%.

-A base rate of 0.25% marked the second time the BoE base rate has been cut down to this rate.
+At 0.25%, it marked the second time the BoE base rate had been cut down to this rate.
 The last time it was cut to 0.25% was in August 2016 following the Brexit referendum.

-Up until 11 March 2020 the BoE base rate was at 0.75%, which was already considered very low and why mortgage interest rates in the UK are currently very low as well.
+Up until 11 March 2020 the BoE base rate had climbed to 0.75%, which was still considered very low and why mortgage interest rates in the UK stayed low.

-The average mortgage interest rate for a two-year fixed mortgage is around 1.9%.
-A few years ago, before the financial crisis, the cheapest mortgage rates were more like 5%.
+The average mortgage interest rate for a two-year fixed mortgage was around 1.9%.
+A few years ago, before the financial crisis in 2008, the cheapest mortgage rates were more like 5%.

 On a mortgage of £150,000, that's the difference between a monthly repayment of £629 vs £877 - or almost £3,000 per year.